 So that WTS can serve as many students as possible, tutorial appointments are limited to one per person per day, at any of our locations.
 Because WTS' mission is primarily to support undergraduate learning, graduate students are limited to two appointments per week, at any location.

-If you need to cancel an appointment at WTS, we ask that you notify WTS by 9:00am on the day of your appointment, so that we may give your time slot to another student.
-After regular business hours, you may cancel an appointment by calling WTS and leaving a voice mail message.
-If you cancel an appointment after 9:00am or fail to show up for an appointment more than three times in a semester, you may not be allowed to make another appointment at WTS during that semester.
+If you need to cancel an appointment at WTS, we ask that you do so as far in advance as possible before your appointment (so that another student can sign up for the appointment) and no later than the start time of the appointment.
+If you cancel an appointment after the start time or fail to show up for an appointment more than three times in a semester, you will not be allowed to make another appointment at WTS during that semester.

-WTS enforces a 10-minute late policy at its central location in the Wells Library.
+WTS enforces a 10-minute late policy for all appointments.
 If a student does not arrive within the first 10 minutes of a scheduled tutorial, the appointment will be cancelled.
-This policy allows WTS to assign such sessions to walk-in students and thus avoid wasting tutoring hours.

-Walk-in tutorials may be available at WTS' primary location in the Wells Library, depending on tutors' availability, but it is best to call (812) 855-6738 a few days in advance to schedule an appointment.
+Walk-in tutorials may be available at WTS' primary location in the Wells Library, depending on tutors' availability, but it is best to schedule an appointment a few days in advance.

 Tutorials at the Academic Support Centers (ASCs) in Briscoe, Forest, and Teter are available on a walk-in basis only.